What is Post-Conviction Relief?

-The Law Office of John E. MacDonald, Inc. is the law firm other immigration lawyers refer their clients to vacate pleas that are the basis of deportation and removal proceedings.
+The Law Office of John E. MacDonald, Inc. is the law firm where other immigration lawyers refer their clients to vacate pleas that are the basis of deportation and removal proceedings.

 Client Obtains U.S. Citizenship After Deportation

-Attorney John E. MacDonald was retained by client’s family two years after his deportation to his native country.
+Attorney John E. MacDonald was retained by the client’s family two years after his deportation to his native country.
 The basis of the deportation was an aggravated felony conviction, Third Degree Sex Assault.
 Attorney MacDonald filed post-conviction relief based upon defects in the plea colloquy and successfully vacated the conviction and dismissed the charge.
-Attorney MacDonald then worked with Attorney Elisha Morris to successfully counselor process the client back into the United States as a lawful permanent resident based upon his marriage to a U.S. citizen.
-Three years later, client’s application for U.S. citizenship was granted.
+Attorney MacDonald then worked with Attorney Elisha Morris to successfully counsel the client back into the United States as a lawful permanent resident based upon his marriage to a U.S. citizen.
+Three years later, the client’s application for U.S. citizenship was granted.

 Who should retain an Attorney for Removal/Deportation?

 If you are an alien who is seeking to naturalize, adjust your status, has overstayed, has a criminal conviction, is in B.C.I.S. removal/deportation or criminal court proceedings, then you should retain an attorney who is competent to practice in both the criminal and immigration courts.
-We focus on making immigration concerns a primary strategic focus in connected criminal or domestic relations matters, and have successfully disposed of cases where a simple guilty plea would have led to deportation proceedings.
+We focus on making immigration concerns a primary strategic focus in connected criminal or domestic relations matters and have successfully disposed of cases where a simple guilty plea would have led to deportation proceedings.

-We can also assist in cases where clients did not have adequate prior counsel and we have argued numerous post conviction motions and prevented removal proceedings for the benefit of our clients and their families.
+We can also assist in cases where clients did not have adequate prior counsel and we have argued numerous post-conviction motions and prevented removal proceedings for the benefit of our clients and their families.
 Withholding of removal and cancellation of removal for our clients is our goal and we aggressively and successfully have achieved these results for our clients.